TelluIoT/ThingML/README.md

 - `Window -> Show View -> Other... -> PlantUML`

 > Make sure you have Graphviz installed.
 It is required by the Eclipse plugin.

-If you have issues getting PlantUML to work, wollow the instructions from http://plantuml.com/eclipse
+If you have issues getting PlantUML to work, follow the instructions from http://plantuml.com/eclipse

 ###  Posix C
 ---